Inria-Empenn/lesion-segmentation-challenge-miccai21/PREPROCESS.md

  - brain extraction
  - bias correction
  - (optional) normalization with the given template
- - crop from the union of brain masks of both time points
+ - mask flair images with the union of the masks of both time points
+ - reorient the images in axial direction

-The script is part of [Anima-Scripts-Public](https://github.com/Inria-Visages/Anima-Scripts-Public), it can be found here: `Anima-Scripts-Public/ms_lesion_segmentation/animaLongitudinalPreprocessing.py`.
+The script is part of [Anima-Scripts-Public](https://github.com/Inria-Visages/Anima-Scripts-Public), it can be found here: `Anima-Scripts-Public/ms_lesion_segmentation/animaMSLongitudinalPreprocessing.py`.

 ## Usage

-Run `python animaLongitudinalPreprocessing.py -i /path/to/data/raw/ -o /path/to/data/preprocessed/` either with Docker, Singularity or Python (see instructions bellow).
+Run `python animaMSLongitudinalPreprocessing.py -i /path/to/data/raw/ -o /path/to/data/preprocessed/` either with Docker, Singularity or Python (see instructions bellow).

 The `/path/to/data/raw/` directory corresponds to the training or the testing set of the challenge, and must follow this structure: